SpicedSage/Whitespace-Knots-N-Crosses/README.md

 ### Description

 In the modern world, Game Developement is dominated by big name languages such as C++ and Java, this project challenges that aproach.
-Instead, pushing that Game Dev can be done using any language, even esoterics like Whitespace, with equal success to the big name languages that the industry pushes.
+Instead, pushing that Game Dev can be done using any language, even esoterics like [Whitespace](https://en.wikipedia.org/wiki/Whitespace_(programming_language)), with equal success to the big name languages that the industry pushes.
 This game was written in Whitespace Assembly and assembled to pure Whitespace, it was made over a span of 2 days, and has memory management, error checking, and protection against overflow attacks.
 As is made appearent, it is a recreation of the classic pen and paper game, Tic-Tac-Toe, (also called Knots and Crosses).

 ![Example of X winning a game](https://github.com/SpicedSage/ReadmeIMGS/blob/main/ingame.png?raw=true)